 Eating raw sourdough starter might have crossed your mind once or twice.
 There are a couple of myths surrounding sourdough, so I set out to see if it’s safe to eat a sourdough starter.
 Then it occurred to me, why would anyone want to eat raw starter anyway?
 Let’s find out!

 Sourdough undergoes a long and lengthy fermentation process.
-During this it produces Lactobacillus bacteria and Saccharomyces yeasts.
-Many of these variants are also considered as probiotics.
+During this, it produces Lactobacillus bacteria and Saccharomyces yeasts.
+Many of these variants are also considered probiotics.
 Probiotics kill harmful gut bacteria and fungi.

 An active starter is still producing gas.
 And the temperature of the stomach is perfect for fermentation!
 This means the dough will rise inside a human body!
 Expect excess gas and a bloated stomach.

 If bacteria cannot be killed by the stomach acid, it will cause you discomfort.
-Bacteria goes through the warm digestive system and breaks down sugars.
-As it does this, it produces carbon dioxide.
-This will make you feel bloated.
+Bacteria enter the warm digestive system and break down food into sugars.
+As it does this, carbon dioxide is produced which will make you feel gassy and bloated.

-The bacteria and yeast in the dough will eventually die once baked.
-The temperature bacteria die is at 60C (140F).
+The temperature bacteria die is 60C (140F).
 Sourdough bread is usually baked at around 230C (450F), that’s plenty hot enough!
-Given this, baking sourdough will kill off any harmful (and good) bacteria that are present.
+Given this, baking sourdough will kill off any harmful (and good) bacteria present.

 When working with potentially harmful bacteria, it is best to follow some basic hygiene practices.
 They will keep the starter healthy whilst lower the possibility of bacteria passing around the kitchen.